opentrials/docs/docs/extras/project-ideas/index.md

 #### What

 The OpenTrials data warehouse collects data from various sources, and as part of the cleaning process, does an initial extraction of various entities in the data.
 One such entity is "organisations".
-Our table that holds organisation (companies, research centres, universities and so on) data that has been extracting from the clinical trial meta data in the OpenTrials database.
+Our table holds organisation data (companies, research centres, universities etc) that has been extracted from the clinical trial metadata in the OpenTrials database.

 This data in and of itself is interesting, presenting a view into which organisations are funding and conducting clinical trials.
 In order to make this data more effective, it needs to be cleaned up and normalised.

 #### How

 Use [OpenCorporates](https://opencorporates.com) to get canonical information on companies, or perhaps look for other sources that are specifically targeted to [Pharmaceutical companies](https://en.wikipedia.org/wiki/List_of_pharmaceutical_companies) or [universities](https://en.wikipedia.org/wiki/Category:Medical_research_institutes_in_the_United_States).
-Use such sources as a clean lookup table, and identify matches between these and data in the Open Trials database.
+Use such sources as a clean lookup table, and identify matches between these and data in the OpenTrials database.

 Use fuzzy matching on names, or other techniques.
 Create a [processor](https://github.com/opentrials/processors) that encapsulates your normalisation routines and submit a [pull request](https://github.com/opentrials/processors/pulls) for peer review.